canvasxyz/teekit/ATTESTATION-GCP.md

 eyJhb...
 ```

-## Setting up the Demo
+## Setting up networking

 First, open ports 80 and 443 for web traffic.
+From outside the container:

 ```
 gcloud compute firewall-rules create allow-http-80 \